-The Tabor Summer Program is an important opportunity for our children to grow, learn, and have fun during summer's short weeks.
+The Tabor Summer Camp is an important opportunity for our children to grow, learn, and have fun during summer's short weeks.
 Our children come ready to explore a beautiful seaside campus, play on fields and courts, and have the opportunity to discover new ideas or build upon existing skills in Tabor's classrooms.

-2017 Employment Process
+2023 Employment Process

 - We will begin scheduling interviews in January/February.

-- Your application must be submitted online prior to your scheduled interview.
+- Your application MUST be submitted online prior to your scheduled interview.

 - Applications will be accepted until all positions are filled; there is no set deadline date.

-Anne Archer Yetsko, the associate director of Camp Merri-Mac in Black Mountain, North Carolina says "Employers who themselves have been camp counselors understand the qualities required to successfully do this job and, consequently, often seek these individuals out when filling positions.
+Anne Archer Yetsko, the Associate Director of Camp Merri-Mac in Black Mountain, North Carolina says "Employers who themselves have been camp counselors understand the qualities required to successfully do this job and, consequently, often seek these individuals out when filling positions.
 But now the secret is getting out and having “Summer Camp Counselor” on a resume can make a potential employee much more desirable!"
 Please take a look at her 10 Reasons Why Businesses Should Hire Former Camp Counselors.